DevelopingHCP/structural-pipeline/README.md

 `scan_age` | double | Subject post-menstrual age (PMA) in weeks (number between 28 -- 44).
 If the age is less than 28w or more than 44w, it will be set to 28w or 44w respectively.
 `T2_image` | nifti image | The T2 image of the subject
 `T1_image` | nifti image | Optional, the T1 image of the subject
-`num_threads` | integer | Optional, the number of threads (CPU cores) used (default: 1)
+`atlas` | string | Optional, specify the atlas to use for segmentation, options: ALBERT, MCRIB (default: ALBERT) `num_threads` | integer | Optional, the number of threads (CPU cores) used (default: 1)

+The `-recon-from-seg` option allows to reconstruct the cortical surfaces using only the segmentation (no image forces).
+This can often help in reconstructing surfaces of non-dHCP data.

 Examples: